navipartner/docs/content/en/docs/ecommerce/shopify/explanation/getting_orders/index.md

    For more information, refer to the article on [<ins>E-commerce stores<ins>]({{< ref "../../how-to/sales_order_setup/index.md" >}}).

+## Reservation token on ticket orders

+When an order contains reserved tickets, the ticket reservation token is written back onto the Shopify order so downstream systems can read it.
+It is stored in three places on the order:

+- As an order **custom attribute** with the key `reservationToken`.
+- As an order **metafield** `np-ticket.reservation_token`.
+- As an app-owned order **metafield** `$app:np-ticket.np-ticket-reservation-token`.

+In addition, the metafield `np-ticket.line_items_data` holds a JSON map that links each Shopify order line item to its reserved ticket line, so consumers can match order lines to reservations.

+Anything reading the order data downstream (apps, reports, integrations) can therefore retrieve the reservation token and the line-item mapping directly from the order.

 ### Next steps

 - [<ins>Send data back to Shopify<ins>]({{< ref "../send_data_back/index.md" >}})